Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us008/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US006-Register a vehicle" as there must be at least one vehicle
+* There is a dependency on "US006-Register a vehicle" as there must be at least one vehicle to list.

 ### 1.5 Input and Output Data